-Students for whom English is a Second Language: If you are a non-native English speaker and think you may have trouble in this course due of language difficulties, please see the instructor as soon as possible to make special arrangements.
+Students for whom English is a Second Language: If you are a non-native English speaker and think you may have trouble in this course due of language difficulties, please see me as soon as possible to make any necessary special arrangements.
+If you think you may need to use a dictionary for in-class exams, you must ask to have your dictionary checked by me or one of the GTFs prior to the exam.
+Electronic dictionaries are not permitted.